Construction

 LayerBlueprintNode &addLayer(const std::string &name, const std::function<void(LayerBlueprintNode &layer)> &callback = {})

-Convenience method for creating a Acts::LayerBlueprintNode.
+Convenience method for creating a Acts::Experimental::LayerBlueprintNode.

 - Parameters: